huawei-noah/SMARTS/ultra/README.md

 - [Multi-agent Experiments in ULTRA](docs/multiagent.md)

 ### Citing ULTRA
-For a longer introduction to ULTRA, including its purpose, concepts, and benchmarks, please see [ULTRA: A reinforcement learning generatlization benchmark for autonomous driving](https://ml4ad.github.io/files/papers2020/ULTRA:%20A%20reinforcement%20learning%20generalization%20benchmark%20for%20autonomous%20driving.pdf).
+For a longer introduction to ULTRA, including its purpose, concepts, and benchmarks, please see [ULTRA: A reinforcement learning generalization benchmark for autonomous driving](https://ml4ad.github.io/files/papers2020/ULTRA:%20A%20reinforcement%20learning%20generalization%20benchmark%20for%20autonomous%20driving.pdf).

-If you use ULTRA in your research, you can use to the following citation.
+If you use ULTRA in your research, you can use the following citation.
 ```
 @misc{elsayed20_ultra,
   author          = {Elsayed, Mohamed and Hassanzadeh, Kimia and Nguyen, Nhat M,